-The Prince Hotel has been a proud mainstay of St Kilda’s landscape since 1863, when the property was a humble guest house boasting beautiful bayside views.
+The Prince Hotel has been a proud mainstay of St Kilda’s landscape since the mid 1800s when the property was a humble guest house boasting beautiful bayside views.
 After a decadent Art Deco rebuild in 1936, led by the prolific hotel architect Robert H McIntyre, The Prince Hotel became known as one of Melbourne’s grandest hotels – a mecca for locals and tourists, artists and musos, barflies and brides, and everyone in between, all inspired by the famous St Kilda spirit.

 During World War II, The Prince played headquarters to the United States military forces, housing their officers’ club.
 The presence of strapping American soldiers attracted many curious Australian women to the area, eager to play and mingle with the foreigners.
 As a result of the increased frivolity, the area became the red light district of Melbourne, complimented by the fact that a red light literally sat atop the flagpole on the rooftop, acting as an unofficial beacon of St Kilda.